ChakirALIEdu/Masters-Research/DATA/10-minute-presentation.md

 Why do platforms treat my identity, data, and memories as assets I lease rather than own?
 Why am I no longer trusted with my own data and its access?

-What would onboarding look like if, if we could design the login experience give people a bit more agency? or affordance?
+What would onboarding look like if, if we could design the login experience give people more agency? or affordance?

 ### ACT 3 INTERMISSION 1